Lesson - Clone an existing repository

 When you clone a repository from GitHub, a copy of that repository is downloaded to your machine.
 If you clone via the Git CLI, you have to enter your GitHub credentials.
 You also have to set the local repository's remote URL.
 The remote URL is required so Git knows where to push your changes.

-Cloning from Visual Studio Code
+Clone from Visual Studio Code

-If you have a folder open in Visual Studio Code, you won't see the Clone Repository button.
-But you can still clone a repository from the Command Palette by entering Git: Clone.
+If you have a folder open in Visual Studio Code, you won't see the Clone Repository button, but you can still clone a repository from the command palette by entering Git: Clone.

 When you select Git: Clone, you see an option to enter the URL of a repository or select Clone from GitHub.
 You see a list of repositories you've created on GitHub.com.
 You can even search for other repositories across GitHub.com from here.